qri-io/rfcs/text/0023-starlark_load_dataset.md

 residents = load_dataset("b5/city_residents", forward_permissions=True)
 ```

+These options are not giving additional permissions to scripts, as that would go against the no-need-to-audit goal, they are instead self-restricting what the loaded dataset may be used for.
+They exist for the benefit of the transform author, not for the security of the transform consumer.

 These are suggestions only.
-We need lots of time to think through how these options will work, this rfc only adds the assumption that those statements will be expressed as options on `load_dataset`.
+We need lots of time to think through how these options could work, this rfc only adds the assumption that those statements will be expressed as options on `load_dataset`.
 We can build on the already-present assumption that loaded datasets are read-only, making all options pertain to read access.

 We _do_ need to declare what the default `load_dataset` expression means in relation to permissions: